 - Contributions and benefits

-For example, a plan operational failure will occur when an employer makes profit-sharing contributions using base compensation instead of base compensation plus commissions as required by the plan document.
+The contributions and benefits provided by the plan could be wrong if an incorrect definition of compensation is used to calculate them.
+For example, a plan operational failure will occur when an employer makes profit-sharing contributions using base compensation instead of base compensation plus commissions as required by the plan document’s compensation definition.

 - Nondiscrimination requirements

-A qualification failure may occur if the plan excludes overtime (or other) pay from its definition of compensation resulting in nonhighly compensated employees receiving a lower contribution rate than highly compensated employees.
+Excluding items of compensation for non-highly compensated employees could be considered discriminatory, while excluding items of compensation for highly compensated employees is never discriminatory.
+A qualification failure may occur if the plan excludes overtime (or other) pay from its definition of compensation resulting in non-highly compensated employees receiving a lower contribution rate than highly compensated employees.

 - Employer’s deduction for plan contributions